mattyv18/CSAS26_INTRO_PYTHON/Index.md

 ---
 # Thank you for having me!

-## Resources:

-- W3Schools
-- FreeCodeCamp

 # Acknowledgements

-- Thank you to Dr. Yan for letting me do this presentation
+- Thank you to Dr. Yan for the wonderful opportunity to teach you all

 ---

 #

-# Email me at contact@charitarth.dev if you have any questions!
+# Email me at matthew.venzie@uconn.edu if you have any questions!